GluuFederation/cloud-native-edition/pygluu/kubernetes/templates/helm/README.md

     This command will generate executable called `pygluu-kubernetes.pyz` under the same directory.

-## Architectural diagram of all Gluu services
+## Architectural diagram of all Gluu servicess

 ![svg](../img/kubernetes/cn-general-arch-diagram.svg)